FireGrey/voice-links/README.md

 var webServer = http.createServer(httpApp).listen(8080);
 ```

-And insert the following code in its place, replacing example.com with your domain
+Insert the following code in its place, replacing example.com with your domain
 ``` javascript
 var webServer = https.createServer(
 {